relaycorp/ddos-report/src/content/docs/overview.md

 A DDoS attack is a type of Denial of Service (DoS) attack.
 Essentially, **a DoS attack is an attempt to exhaust the resources of a system, rendering it unavailable to its intended users**.
-These resources can include network bandwidth, CPU cycles, memory, disc space, file descriptors, and even the system's budget.
+These resources can include network bandwidth, CPU cycles, memory, disc space, file descriptors, and even the budget allocated to the system.

 A regular DoS attack originates from one or a handful of IP addresses, so it's relatively easy to mitigate once detected.